Integralist/integralist.co.uk/content/posts/how-i-use-ai.md

 - **[`pi-btw`](https://github.com/Integralist/pi-btw)**: Enables lightweight
   side-conversations without derailing the main agent thread or polluting the primary context window.
+- **`ghostty`**: Automates the Ghostty terminal on macOS via AppleScript to manage window layouts, splits, and tabs.
+Heavy, long-running tasks like integration test suites, watcher loops, and Docker builds get dispatched out-of-band in a separate terminal pane, keeping the agent's context clean and preventing multi-thousand-line logs from blowing up the conversation.
 - **[`pi-statusbar`](https://github.com/Integralist/pi-statusbar)**: Another
   extension I built with AI to replace the original statusline with real-time telemetry, context window usage, token throughput, session cost, and the